dynamicguy/mw-docs/docs/api-reference.md

 <p>⚠️ <strong>DEPRECATED</strong></p>
 <blockquote>

-DEPRECATED: Will be removed in MajorityWorld 2.10, Has been renamed to `pricing`.
+DEPRECATED: Will be removed in DrikGallery 2.10, Has been renamed to `pricing`.

 </blockquote>
 </td>